 Assuming that you are a musician with a day job that can’t, what else can be removed from your routine?
 It can be a sacrifice for many but it’s important to prioritize your music life if you want to achieve your goals.

-- What I personally do is remove going out as much I can without getting bored to death and save the energy and time to play music, or in the best occasions connect my going out to places where they play music and where I can network with other musicians.
+- What I personally do is remove going out as much I can without getting bored to death and save the energy and time to play music, or on the best occasions connect my going out to places where they play music and where I can network with others musicians.

 - Replace long morning coffees with a morning instrument exercise (ofc while having the coffee!)